The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

 The rooms at the resort are large and offer either a garden or theme park view.

 All rooms come with a balcony and is a nice spot to enjoy a cup of coffee before or after the parks.
-This resort has smaller buildings that rooms are located at instead of one large building like Disney’s Contemporary Resort.

 The Dining Options